ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 ### Sequence of functionality/calls trough _Chirp!_

-To illustrate the interworkings of the Chirp application, Sequence Diagrams of common operations are provided here.
+To illustrate the interworkings of the _Chirp!_ application, Sequence Diagrams of common operations are provided here.

 #### Register